John Joseph McCort: Bishop of Altoona

 On January 27, 1920, McCort was appointed coadjutor bishop with the right of succession to Bishop Eugene A. Garvey of Altoona.
 Upon Garvey's death on October 22, 1920, McCort succeeded him as the second bishop of Altoona.

 Upon McCort's arrival in 1920, the Diocese of Altoona contained 148 priests, 110 churches, 91 parishes, 42 parochial schools, and a Catholic population of 123,756.
 By the time of his death in 1936, there were 197 priests, 129 churches, 111 parishes, 50 parochial schools, and a Catholic population that had fallen to 100,634 during the Great Depression.
 In 1922, McCort established Altoona Catholic High School (now Bishop Guilfoyle High School) and Johnstown Catholic High School in Johnstown, Pennsylvania.
 McCort laid the cornerstone for the new Cathedral of the Blessed Sacrament in May 1926, but construction temporarily halted in 1929 due to the stock market crash.
 The cathedral was finally dedicated in September 1931.

 On the occasion of his golden jubilee as a priest in October 1933, McCort was named an assistant to the papal throne by Pope Pius XI.

 Death and legacy

-In February 1936, McCort was admitted to Mercy Hospital at Johnstown after receiving injuries from a fall during a visit in Philadelphia.
+In February 1936, McCort was admitted to Mercy Hospital in Johnstown after receiving injuries from a fall during a visit to Philadelphia.
 His health began to fail and he was in a coma for several days before his death in Johnstown on April 21, 1936.
 He is buried in the crypt of the Cathedral of the Blessed Sacrament.

 Johnstown Catholic High School is now Bishop McCort Catholic Academy.